Angelo De Donatis: Cardinalate

 On 20 May 2018, Pope Francis announced he would make De Donatis a cardinal at the next consistory.
-At the consistory on 28 June 2018, he was assigned the deanery of San Marco, the same church where he served as a parish priest fifteen years earlier.
+At the consistory on 28 June 2018, he was created Cardinal-Priest of San Marco, the same church where he served as a parish priest fifteen years earlier.

 De Donatis was the apostolic administrator of the Ukrainian Catholic Apostolic Exarchate of Italy from 11 July 2019 to 24 October 2020.